 |Sizes:||5, 10 and 12 pounds|

-There are great cat foods and then there’s American Journey.
-It combines two common poultry options, turkey and chicken, and puts them in the best overall cat food with taurine out there.
-It uses nothing but high-quality ingredients and offers a great mix of price and affordability.
+There are good cat foods, and then there’s American Journey.
+It combines two common poultry options, turkey and chicken, which puts them in our top five list of cat foods with taurine.
+It uses only high-quality ingredients and offers a great mix of price and affordability.

 |Main protein:||Venison and salmon|